taurusilver7/foodizone/README.md

-# RapidSell
+# FoodiZone

-> An online food-ordering application powered by react-js.
+> An online food-ordering application powered by react-js and CSS.

 ## Available Scripts